 The final stop on our Shoreditch Street art walking tour is Fashion Street.

 First up is a portrait of café owner Danni with her grandfather Joe when she was three years old.
 Painted by Jimmy C in his usual pointillist/drip style in 2016, “Joe’s Kid” recalls the work of post-impressionist painters.
+Sadly, it was defaced in 2025 and only bits now remain visible.

 Fashion Street is the end of the street art walk.